Atlas975/Notes/Databases/Database_normalisation.md

 > | 321         | Elle Hefe     |

 ## 3.5NF: Boyce-Codd normal form
+- In BCNF, every non-key attribute is exclusively dependent on the candidate key of the table
 - While 3NF aims to eliminate data redundancy by removing non-key attributes that depend on other non-key attributes, BCNF takes this a step further by removing non-key attributes that depend on any non [[Sets#proper subset]] of the candidate key
 - A relation is in BCNF if for all ($X\to A$ and $A \in X$) where $X \text{ is the superkey for }R$